NetworkBlockDevice/nbd/doc/proto.md

     determined by the flags field as defined by the metadata context.
     The server MAY send chunks in a different order than the context ids were assigned in reply to `NBD_OPT_SET_META_CONTEXT`.

+    If extended headers were negotiated, a server MAY optionally advertise, via the transmission flag
+    `NBD_FLAG_BLOCK_STATUS_PAYLOAD`, that it supports an alternative
+    request form where the client sets `NBD_CMD_FLAG_PAYLOAD_LEN` in order to pass a payload that informs the server to limit its replies to the metacontext id(s) in the client's request payload, rather than giving an answer on all possible metacontext ids.
+If the server does not support the payload form, or detects duplicate or unknown metacontext ids in the client's payload, the server MUST gracefully consume the client's payload before failing with `NBD_EINVAL`.
+The payload form MUST occupy 8 + n*4 bytes, where n is the number of metacontext ids the client is interested in (as implied by the payload length), laid out as:

+    64 bits, effect length
+    n * 32 bits, list of metacontext ids to use

     The list of block status descriptors within a given status chunk represent consecutive portions of the export starting from